Gold mining: Klondike Gold Rush

 Also known as the Yukon Gold Rush, this brought prospectors from around the world to the Klondike region of the Yukon territory in Canada.
 The Klondike Gold Rush began in 1896, when gold was discovered in Bonanza Creek, a tributary of the Klondike River by George Carmack and his Indigenous companions, Skookum Jim Mason and Tagish Charlie.
 As prospectors arrived in Klondike, makeshift towns and settlements sprang up along the rivers, including Dawson City, which became the largest town in Yukon at the height of the gold rush.
 Prospectors employed various mining techniques to extract gold from the Klondike's streams and riverbeds, including placer mining, dredging, and hydraulic mining.

 The Carlin Trend

 The Carlin Trend of Nevada, U.S., was discovered in 1961.

-Statistics
+Production trends

 World gold production was 3,612 tonnes in 2022.
-As of 2024 the world's largest gold producer was China with 380 tonnes of gold mined in that year.
+As of 2026 the world's largest gold producer was China with 380 tonnes of gold mined in that year.
 The second-largest producer of gold was Russia where 310 tonnes was mined in the same year, followed by Australia with 290 tonnes.
 In 2023, the annual gold demand of 4,448 tonnes was 5% below that of 2022.
 The total gold demand in 2023 was the highest at 4,899 tonnes.

 Despite its decreasing concentration in ores, gold production is increasing.
 This increase can be achieved through ever larger-scale industrial installations as well as innovations, especially in hydrometallurgy.